alandefreitas/pareto/README.md

 Indicators can measure several front attributes, such as cardinality, convergence, distribution, and spread.
 Correlation indicators can estimate the relationship between objectives in a set.

-The most important indicator of a front quality is probably its hypervolume, as it measures both convergence and distribution quality:
+The most popular indicator of a front quality is its hypervolume, as it measures both convergence and distribution quality:

 ```python
 print('Exact hypervolume:', pf.hypervolume(pf.nadir()))